jlxip/lesysadmin/README.md

 | sudo    | `sudo_execute`    | command      | Executes a command as superuser, using the password given with `lesys p`.
 In environment with no `sudo`, it uses `doas`. |
 | install | `install_execute` | package name | Installs a package.
 Returns `EXIT_SKIP` if already installed.                                                            |

+You can check [my playbooks](https://github.com/jlxip/dotfiles/tree/master/playbooks) as well, which are more realistic and useful.

 ## Additional information
 - Zodiac follows [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html).